gerhynes/docker-notes/README.md

 To push changes to your server, first push them to GitHub, then use `git pull` on your server to pull in the changes.

 Run `docker-compose up --build` to rebuild the image and spin up a new container.
 If you include the name of a service, only that service and its dependencies will be rebuilt.
 If you pass in `--no-deps`, the dependencies, such as a database, won't be rebuilt.
-You can use `--force-recreate` to recreate containers even if thir configuration and images haven't changed.
+You can use `--force-recreate` to recreate containers even if their configuration and images haven't changed.

 But you shouldn't be building your image on your production server because building an image takes resources, with longer build times as the application grows.
 This could starve production traffic.

-Yiu shoul build an image on your dev server, push this image to Docker Hub (or any other repository of images) and pull this image to your production server.
+You shoul build an image on your dev server, push this image to Docker Hub (or any other repository of images) and pull this image to your production server.
 The production server just needs to rebuild the container from the image.

 To push an image to Docker Hub you need to make sure it has the same name as the repository on Docker Hub.